 The manufacturer will begin by removing the aluminium from deep within the earth’s crust (either as bauxite ore or feldspar).
 Often, the Bayer’s method, Wohler’s method or Hall Heroult method is chosen to remove the metal in its molten form.
 It is then hardened and moulded into whatever shape the manufacturer desires.
-When the aluminium is extracted from the earth in its solid form, Flat Aluminum Extrusions it will be passed through a number of mechanical processes that are designed to give the metal its desired shape.
+When the aluminium is extracted from the earth in its solid form, Aluminum Extrusions South Africa it will be passed through a number of mechanical processes that are designed to give the metal its desired shape.
 These processes include: rolling, drawing, forging, spinning, piercing and extrusion.

 Regardless of whether aluminium has been found in its molten or solid form, the manufacturer will then pass it through either a hot working or cold working process to prepare it for their customers.
 When using the hot working process (the most popular of the two), a billet will be heated to a temperature of over 79 degrees Celsius, which will allow the aluminium to be easily distorted and placed into its desired shape.

 The reason for the popularity of the hot working process over the cold working one can be fully realized when you compare aluminium extrusion to squeezing toothpaste out of its tube.
 It is much easier to extrude the metal when it is malleable, meaning that it must have been heated to a certain temperature.